shreyamadhupathi/smartshopping-cart/README.md

 Step 3: Go to [https://myaccount.google.com/apppasswords](https://myaccount.google.com/apppasswords) and enter password if asked

-Step 4: In Select an App Section: select Other (custom name) => enter "Ellison Electronics" => Generate
+Step 4: In Select an App Section: select Other (custom name) => enter "Shopsmart Systems" => Generate

 Step 5: After that it will generate 16 digits app password which you need to copy and save for future configurations.